 One evaluation tool commonly used is the Katz Index of Independent Activities of Daily Living or the Katz ADL Index.
 This evaluation tool ranks proficiency of performance in six functions and/or activities (bathing, dressing, continence, and feeding).
 Subsequent measurements are then compared to a baseline to determine if the individual’s needs have increased or decreased.

-While the Katz ADL Index is a great measurement tool to show heath status decline, it falls short when assessing incremental improvements often due to rehabilitation.
-Additionally, since the Katz ADL Index only measure ADLs, there is a separate scale to measure IADLs.
+While the Katz ADL Index is a great measurement tool to show health status decline, it falls short when assessing incremental improvements often due to rehabilitation.
+Additionally, since the Katz ADL Index only measures ADLs, there is a separate scale to measure IADLs.